An Old Portuguese Water Dog Story

 Activity: The Portuguese Water Dog requires daily mental and physical stimulation.
 This breed loves to swim and has a great time retrieving sticks or balls from water.
 It is thoroughly happy competing in agility skills trials or other dog sports.
 Portuguese Water Dogs are best suited to active people.

-Portuguese Water Dogs are happiest when they have a job and, thankfully, today's dog sports, competitions, and activities can provide your working dogs with outlets for their remarkable drive.
+Portuguese Water Dogs are happiest when they have a job, kind of like Duke our little Grandson.
+Thankfully today's dog sports, competitions, and activities can provide your working dogs with outlets for their remarkable drive.
 The PWD's medium size, temperament and working drive enable them to excel in a variety of activities.
 The capable minds and agile bodies of these ancient swimmers readily take on different tasks, but training a PWD is not without challenges.
 Gifted with an innate sense of humor, PWDs will often interpret tasks in their own unique ways!